OpenEvalProject/evals/manuscripts/elife-44838/v1/manuscript.md

 ![Figure 1.](https://cdn.elifesciences.org/articles/44838/elife-44838-fig1-v1.jpg)

 **Figure 1.:** (A) Relationship between risk measured as reward variance and reward probability.
 (B) Choice task.
 The animal made a saccade-choice between two visual stimuli (fractals, ‘objects’) associated with specific base reward probabilities.
 Object reward probabilities varied predictably trial-by-trial according to a typical schedule for eliciting matching behavior and unpredictably block-wise due to base-probability changes.
 Probabilities were uncued, requiring animals to derive reward risk internally from the variance of recently experienced rewards.
 Left-right object positions varied pseudorandomly.
 (C) Matching behavior shown in log ratios of rewards and choices.
 Relationship between log-transformed choice and reward ratio averaged across sessions and animals (N = 16,346 trials; linear regression; equally populated bins of reward ratios; standard errors of the mean (s.e.m.) were smaller than symbols).
 (D) Cumulative object choices in an example session.
 The choice ratio in each trial block (given by the slope of the dark blue line) matched the corresponding reward ratio (light blue).
 (E) Adaptation to block-wise reward-probability changes.
-Matching coefficient (correlation between choice and reward ratio) calculated using seven-trial sliding window around base probability changes (data across sessions, asterisks indicate significant correlation, p<0.05).10.7554/eLife.44838.003Figure 1—source data 1.
+Matching coefficient (correlation between choice and reward ratio) calculated using seven-trial sliding window around base probability changes (data across sessions, asterisks indicate significant correlation, p<0.05).

 Existing neurophysiological studies on risk have used explicit, well-established informative cues indicating specific levels of risk in an unequivocal manner (Fiorillo et al., 2003; Lak et al., 2014; Ledbetter et al., 2016; McCoy and Platt, 2005; Monosov, 2017; Monosov and Hikosaka, 2013; O'Neill and Schultz, 2010; O'Neill and Schultz, 2013; Raghuraman and Padoa-Schioppa, 2014; Stauffer et al., 2014; White and Monosov, 2016).
 However, in daily life, outside of testing laboratories, animals are confronted with risky rewards without being over-trained on explicit, risk-descriptive cues; they need to estimate themselves the risk from the experienced rewards in order to make economic decisions.
 Thus, the more natural way to address the inherently risky nature of rewards is to sample the occurrence of reward from experience in a continuous manner, integrate it over time, and compute risk estimates from that information.